alan1nguyen/Wordle/README.md

 This Wordle game is based on the original [Wordle](https://www.nytimes.com/games/wordle/index.html) with features that include inputting a text file with 4+ letter words or custom words with varying lengths and an variable number of attempts to guess the word.

+## How to setup and run

+Latest [.NET SDK](https://dotnet.microsoft.com/en-us/download) must be installed

+Test .txt files must be located in `\Resources`.
+I have added 5 files in addition to `"custom.txt"`.

+Test file names are:

+- `"wordle4.txt"`
+- `"wordle5.txt"`
+- `"wordle6.txt"`
+- `"wordle7.txt"`
+- `"random.txt"`

+To run application in Command Prompt:

+1. Download Wordle-1.0.zip

+2. Extract .zip file in your desired location

+3. Navigate to folder in Command Prompt

+    - `cd .. \Wordle-1.0`

+    - Run command `dotnet run "FileName.txt"`

+To run application in Visual Studio Code:

+1. Open Wordle folder in Visual Studio Code

+2. In terminal run command `dotnet run "FileName.txt"`

 ## Explanation

 The program will: